rosendot/rosendo_party_rentals_website/README.md

 ---

-**Built to showcase Mi Fiesta Rentals' services in the Rio Grande Valley community**
+**Built to showcase Gran Fiesta Rentals' services in the Rio Grande Valley community**